Ayrshire (Earl of Carrick's Own) Yeomanry

 The Ayrshire (Earl of Carrick's Own) Yeomanry was a Regiment of the British Yeomanry and is now an armoured Squadron of the Scottish and North Irish Yeomanry (SNIY), part of the British Army Reserve.
 It is the Lowlands of Scotland's only Royal Armoured Corps Unit and has an unbroken history stretching back to the 1790s.

 The squadron is part of 51st (Scottish) Brigade within the Army's Support Command.
-The Scottish and North Irish Yeomanry is the only yeomanry regiment that serves in the reconnaissance role, equipped with the Wolf Land Rover with Weapons Mount Installation Kit (WMIK) and with HMG (heavy machine gun 12.7mm L1A1) and GMPG (General purpose machine gun 7.62mm L7A2).
 On mobilisation, it provides squadrons to reinforce the regular Light Cavalry regiments.
 It has provided personnel to both Operation HERRICK in Afghanistan and Operation TELIC in Iraq, who have served with their regular counterparts in the Royal Armoured Corps and other arms and services.

 The Ayrshire Yeomanry has won numerous battle honours and one Victoria Cross.

 History

 Formation and early history

 The Ayrshire (Earl of Carrick's Own) Yeomanry was formed as an independent troop of Fencible Cavalry by The Earl of Cassillis sometime around 1794.
 It was formally adopted into the Army List in 1798 as The Ayrshire Regiment of Yeomanry Cavalry.
 The Yeomanry were established and recruited at this time to provide Britain with a defence against any invasion by French forces under Napoleon.
 The regiment spent its formative years as an aid to the civil powers, reacting to and controlling riots across Ayrshire and beyond, most notably in Paisley.

+Following the Cardwell Reforms a mobilisation scheme began to appear in the Army List from December 1875.
+This assigned Regular and Yeomanry units places in an order of battle of corps, divisions and brigades for the 'Active Army', even though these formations were entirely theoretical, with no staff or services assigned.
+The Ayrshire Yeomanry were assigned as 'divisional troops' to 1st Division of VIII Corps based at Edinburgh, alongside Regular Army and Militia units of infantry, artillery and engineers.
+This was never more than a paper organisation, but from April 1893 the Army List showed the Yeomanry regiments grouped into brigades for collective training.
+They were commanded by the senior regimental commanding officer but they did have a Regular Army Brigade major.
+The Ayrshire Yeomanry together with the Lanarkshire Yeomanry and Queen's Own Royal Glasgow Yeomanry formed the 11th Yeomanry Brigade.
+The Yeomanry brigades disappeared from the Army List after the Second Boer War.

 In 1897, the regiment was granted permission to use the title Ayrshire Yeomanry Cavalry (Earl of Carrick's Own) in honour of the future King Edward VII, as Earl of Carrick is a subsidiary title of the Princes of Wales deriving from the Ayrshire district of Carrick.